Calculation Groups in Power BI

 Best Practices

-• Document precedence: When using multiple groups, document the intended application order and test combinations
+• Document precedence: When using multiple calculation groups, document the intended interaction and test edge cases

 Frequently Asked Questions